What is Fair Market Value?

-The fair market value of a crypto asset would be the price to sell crypto in a transaction between market participants at the date and time, which are determined by current quoted prices observable on a spot exchanges platform that handle crypto trading.
+Fair Market Value (FMV) is the estimate of what an asset or property would sell for on the open market at any certain time.
+The fair market value of a crypto asset would be the price to sell crypto in a transaction between market participants at that date and time, which are determined by current quoted prices observable on spot exchange platforms that handle crypto trading.

-First, we use the market price using data available on your transaction.
-For example, if you bought 1 ETH for 1500 USD then Zenledger will set 1500 USD as (FMV) for that specific transaction.
+Zenledger uses market data from price aggregators like CoinMarketCap and CoinGecko to pull fair market value data on any transaction you perform.
+For example, if you bought 1 ETH for $1500 USD then Zenledger will set $1500 USD as FMV for that specific transaction.

-We can calculate the fair market value (FMV) at any given timestamp for any given cryptocurrency.
+We can calculate the FMV at any given timestamp for any given cryptocurrency.
 We integrate with multiple third-party APIs that specialize in calculating the fair market value for different cryptocurrencies.
 So once the fair market value is determined, the problem is boiled down to basic arithmetic that our algorithm calculates.

-If you believe the market price of some coins is higher or lower than what you paid for them, you can also change ZenLedger’s prices by editing the transaction.
+If you believe the market price of some coins is higher or lower than what you paid for them, you can also change ZenLedger’s prices by editing the transaction in your account.

-ZenLedger will first look at when that one BTC was bought, or perhaps it was bought through a series of acquisitions of Satoshis.
-In any case, once the date of the purchase of the one BTC is determined (say 4-19-2012) we can calculate the fair market value in US dollars.
+ZenLedger will first look at when that 1 BTC was bought, or perhaps it was bought through a series of acquisitions of Satoshis.
+In any case, once the date of the purchase of the 1 BTC is determined (say 4-19-2015) we can calculate the FMV in US dollars.

 Your net gains from this trade will equal the sales proceeds minus the cost basis: $4,500 - (Cost Basis ($350) + Fees ($1600)) = $2,550.

-You have also acquired five XRP for $4,500 (because that was their fair market value when you acquired them) and depending on the market and when you sell or trade them you will make another gain or loss depending on their fair market values.
+You have also acquired 5 XRP for $4,500 (because that was their FMV when you acquired them) and depending on the market and when you sell or trade them you will make another gain or loss depending on their fair market values.

 This information is for informational purposes only and not for the purpose of providing financial, legal, investment, accounting, or tax advice.
 You should contact your CPA or other qualified tax professional to obtain advice regarding your particular issue or problem.